Aspire, Ohio Workforce Readiness and Adult Education

 Transition to Postsecondary Education or Training: Data Match and Survey

-The State ABLE office conducts Local Program Desk Reviews on all funded programs.
-These are high stakes accountability documents that measure programs’ levels of achievement against state targets in students’ Educational Gains, GED® completion, employment, employment retention and placement in postsecondary education or training.
-It also evaluates assessments being used, pretesting of all students, pre and post testing rates, as well as compliance with other grant requirements.
-The Desk Review has four levels of achievement: Exemplary; Superior; Acceptable and Not Acceptable.
-Desk Reviews are used to determine programs in need of technical assistance and/or on-site monitoring reviews.
-Both high achieving programs and those under-performers.
+The State Aspire office conducts Local Program Desk Reviews on all funded programs.
+The Desk Review is a high-stakes accountability document that measures programs’ levels of achievement against state targets in participants’ measurable skill gain and follow-up outcomes.
+It also evaluates assessments being used, pre and post testing rates, as well as compliance with other grant requirements.
+Desk Reviews are used, along with the assessment of risk, to determine programs in need of technical assistance and/or on-site monitoring reviews.